mad-lab-fau/mad-gui/docs/troubleshooting.rst

 The plugin I created does not show up in the GUI
 ************************************************
-Please make sure that your plugin inherits from one of `BaseImporter`, `BaseAlgorithm`, or `BaseExporter`, as we describe it in our section :ref:`other systems`.
+Please make sure that your plugin inherits from one of `BaseImporter`, `BaseAlgorithm`, or `BaseExporter`, as we describe it in our section `Readme: Developing Plugins <https://mad-gui.readthedocs.io/en/latest/README.html#developing-plugins>`_.
-Additionally, you should make sure to pass your plugin to the `start_gui` function, which is also described in the part of :ref:`other systems`:
+Additionally, you should make sure to pass your plugin to the `start_gui` function, which is also described in the part of `Readme: Developing Plugins <https://mad-gui.readthedocs.io/en/latest/README.html#developing-plugins>`_:

 .. code-block:: python